yearn/yearn-devdocs/docs/contributing/governance/veYFI-comp-summary.md

 ### Lock Duration and veYFI Balance

 - **Lock Period**: Users can lock their YFI tokens for any duration up to **4 years** (208 weeks).
 While it's technically possible to lock for longer (up to 10 years), any period beyond 4 years is purely for the convenience of not having to re-lock and does not confer additional veYFI or benefits.
+If you set the lock time to longer than 4 years, you can always reset it to 4 years so it starts decaying.
 - **veYFI Calculation**: The amount of veYFI received is proportional to the lock duration:

   $$